 Delinquency History Table

-The Delinquency History Table shows a history of all delinquencies on an account.
+The Delinquency History Table is one of the calculated reports in a loan.
+It shows a history of all delinquencies on an account.
 This makes it possible to see the number of unique delinquencies for a loan and the date of first delinquency for the current delinquency.
 Remember that this is a calculated report, not a historical snapshot report.
 That means that if you try to cross reference the date of first delinquency with the historical loan archive, it may not match up since the historical loan archive is a daily snapshot.
 This means transactions could have been posted after their apply dates, which would cause them to affect the delinquency table, but not the loan archive.

 To use the delinquency history table, navigate to Reports > Calculated > Delinquency History Table inside of any loan.